cran/dga/README.md

 Higher performance is needed to account for linkage errors through linkage-averaging and for simulation studies.

+Further plotting and posterior summarization functions have been added.

 **Note:** the stratification functions and Venn diagram plotting functions from the `dga` package have not been reproduced in `dgaFast`.
 They can be accessed through `install.packages("dga"); library(dga)`.

 ## Example usage